 Report graffiti

-Graffiti can appear on many types of property and different organisations are responsible for removing it.
-Here's how to report it.
+Graffiti can appear on many types of property.
+The owner of the property is responsible for removing it.
+Here's how you can report it.

 Reporting graffiti to West Sussex County Council